 Extras for you:

-Soon I will have postcards and posters with top tips to display in classrooms or bedrooms.
-You’ll be able to download them here to print yourself and I’ll give printed versions when schools buy teaching materials or book events.
+Here are some materials to display in classrooms or bedrooms.
+You can download them here to print yourself and I’ll give printed versions when schools buy teaching materials or book events.

 Meanwhile, here are a few things referred to in the book: